-ArtsWave will assume that we have permission to use and share story details, data, images and any attributions (if provided), unless expressly told otherwise.
+ArtsWave will assume that we have permission to use and share story details, data, images and any attributions (if provided).

 To the greatest extent possible, additional requests for information have been coordinated with the reporting schedule to reduce the burden on grantee organizations (see Appendix A: Key Grantee Deadlines).